 Let’s take a closer look at it.
 Waterfall goes through such phases as Conception, Initiation, Analysis, Design, Construction, Testing, Production/Implementation, and Maintenance like a metro train goes from station to station.
 Of course, it’s practical for fixing bugs, since they can be discovered and removed at earlier stages, rather than being found after the product is done, which would mean you’d have to start everything over again.
 What makes this method less attractive is the need for detailed documentation so that the process doesn’t depend on one particular person; if someone is replaced, the newbie can see where the process stands at any given time.
 For startups that are still establishing their workflow, or work on new software from scratch, it can be tricky to follow these steps, as there too many unknown and unpredictable elements to be taken into account.
 Thus, Waterfall requires that there be little to no uncertainty in the development process.

-Unlike the Waterfall model, developers don’t go from one phase to the other.
+Unlike the Waterfall model, Agile model pros and cons allow developers don’t go from one phase to the other.
 They decide in the beginning of the time box what can be accomplished in the set timeframe.
 At the end of the iteration, they plan to have a working piece of software that can be installed and tested.
 Thus, developers can adapt to the needs of the product and get customer validation along the way, which is very important to reaching the best possible result in the shortest amount of time.
 Moreover, developers feel valued, as they are always working on something that really matters and reflects the needs of the time.

 The flexibility of this approach also allows you to get rid of tumultuous up-front work – there used to be times when product requirement documents forecasted what would be needed in 6 months, and outlined a universal contract detailing nearly every aspect of a product’s future design.
 And we already know that this goes against everything Agile SDLC stands for.